Staphylococcal meningitis is a bacterial infection of the membranes covering the brain and spinal cord (meninges).

 - Meningitis - Gram-negative

 - Meningitis - pneumococcal

 Causes, incidence, and risk factors

 Staphylococcal meningitis is caused by Staphylococcus bacteria.
-When it is caused by Staphylococcus aureus or Staphylococcus epidermidis bacteria, it usually develops as a surgery complication or an infection spread through the blood from another site.
+When it is caused by Staphylococcus aureus or Staphylococcus epidermidis bacteria, it usually develops as a complication of a surgical procedure, or as an infection spread by the blood from another site.